 October: Yes, this is when the Maine winter starts.
 Clean the yard before everything is buried for half a year.
 Why is there snow on my pumpkin?

-November: Make a list of shit you won’t finish before it freezes for good.
+November: Make a list of shit to do that you won’t finish before it freezes for good.
 Eat too much.

 December: Buy stuff.
 Give stuff.
 Eat stuff.
 See lots of people.
 Stress the fuck out.